An optimal lower bound for the low density Fermi gas in three dimensions: Conjugation under the transformation

-and computing the commutator above, we find many error terms to estimate.
+and computing the commutator above, we find the error terms to estimate.
 The structure of those is similar to the ones in Proposition \ref{pro: Q2}.
 We then omit the calculations and directly estimate them.
-The first one we consider corresponds to \eqref{eq: term I Q4}, i.e.,
+The first one we consider corresponds to \eqref{eq: term I Q4}, and explicitly is: